CLARIAH/wp6-missieven/blacklab/install.md

 ## Client

-The main front-end for Blacklab is in a separate [GitHub repo](https://github.com/INL/corpus-frontend/)
+The main front-end for BlackLab is in a separate [GitHub repo](https://github.com/INL/corpus-frontend/)